cgpan/simdata/README.md

  Please read the user's guide first.
  Please use the latest version V1.2.

+ A Python version is going to be writen in following weeks, which can make the syntax more elegant and readable.

  Welcome to give any feedbacks.

  Author: Chenguang Pan